nazmul-nhb/nhb-scripts/README.md

 | `message` prompt | Required.
 Validates non-empty                                           |
 | `git` operations | Adds all changes, commits, pushes with composed message                 |

+> You can also override or extend the default types + emojis from the configuration option `commitTypes`.

 ---

 ### ⚙️ Configuration